kiboschool/course-mathematical-thinking/src/midterm-project.md

 This style of attack is called a _dictionary attack_.
 Instead of trying random passwords, it guesses from a 'dictionary' of frequently used passwords.

 3. Assume an attacker is using a dictionary attack against the pin codes (scheme S1), starting with the top 20 passwords from that post.
 Assume that they can try 1 password / second.
 Given the % of users who would choose one of those as their 4 digit pin, what is the % chance that a password will be cracked within 1 minute?
 1 hour?
-1 day?
+1 day?Asumme that for there is a uniform distribution of frequencies for passwords between the 21st and the 9,979th.

 ### Dictionary attacks for other passwords